Cat5TV/pinecraft/README.md

 Base OS
 =======

-Pinecraft Installer has been tested on Raspberry Pi OS Lite, and Ubuntu Server 20.04 64-Bit for Raspberry Pi.

 For the Raspberry Pi 4 Ubuntu Server 64-bit is the recommended option.
 It will work on all versions of the board, but also has the advantage of being fully 64-bit, unlike Raspberry Pi OS Lite, which is 32-bit.

 Do not use Pinecraft Installer on a base OS that contains a desktop environment, or any other running applications.
 Pinecraft Installer is intended to setup a *dedicated* Minecraft Java server, and the device should be used for nothing else.